BIOGRAPHIES: SPEAKERS & INSTRUCTORS |

 |

-TRAINING: Multimodal Transportation of Lithium Batteries (49 CFR, ICAO / IATA, IMDG Code) (May 3, 2026)
+INSTRUCTOR: Multimodal Transportation of Lithium Batteries (49 CFR, ICAO / IATA, IMDG Code) -- -- -- PANELIST: NAAHAC -- -- -- New & Emerging Technologies / Trends |

 Tom has nearly 30 years of compliance experience with emphasis on the safe and efficient transportation of dangerous goods.
 He is currently the Administrator for the Council on Safe Transportation of Hazardous Articles (COSTHA) and the International Vessel Operators Dangerous Goods Association (IVODGA).
 Tom leads the COSTHA delegation to the UN Subcommittee of Experts on the Transport of Dangerous Goods (UNSCOE) and serves as the Secretary for the UN Informal Working Group on Lithium Batteries.
 Tom holds the following certifications: